ternaus/imread_benchmark/README.md

 ## Measuring I/O Speed

-Understanding the I/O speed of your storage device is crucial for interpreting the benchmark results accurately.
-Use hdparm to measure the I/O speed of your SSD/HDD:
+Before diving into the image loading benchmark, it's beneficial to measure the I/O speed of your storage system:

 ```bash
 sudo apt-get install hdparm